-If it is inconvenient to have all four tabs shown in the window, you can temporarily hide and re-display one or more of the Browser window tabs.
+If it is inconvenient to have all Browser window tabs shown in the window, you can temporarily hide and re-display one or more of the tabs.
 See the Hide and Show Browser Tabs Help topic.

-On the 'Project' and 'Context' tabs, you can also add

-'Favorite' folders to present just your selection of Packages to work on.
+On the 'Project' and 'Context' tabs, you can also add 'Favorite' folders to present just your selection of Packages to work on.
 See the Refine Browser Content Help topic.

-Ribbon Start > Desktop > Design > Browser Explore > Portals > Windows > Explore > Project Browser
+Ribbon Start > Desktop > Design > Browser Explore > Portals > Windows > Explore > Project Browser Keyboard

-Keyboard Ctrl+1

-Shortcuts Alt+1 Browser
+Shortcuts Ctrl+1 Alt+1 Browser